Andrew’s Impact

 Cross Canada Impact

 Together with the College of Pharmacists of Manitoba and many other specialists, I contributed to the creation and development of a toolkit for community pharmacists in that province.
-A safety culture is critical to preventing medication errors and this document supports pharmacists’ shift to reporting errors and near misses, and accountability.
+This resources helps pharmacists as they implement and maintain their quality improvement program called Safety IQ.
+It helps them to work towards and understand the importance of working in a culture of safety which is critical to preventing medication errors.
+This document supports pharmacists’ shift to reporting errors and near misses, accountability, and ultimately, improved patient safety.

 Andrew’s Story is Highlighted Internationally